Abhigyankrsingh/linux/Documentation/admin-guide/sysrq.rst

 Well, unraw(r) is very handy when your X server or a svgalib program crashes.

-sak(k) (Secure Access Key) is useful when you want to be sure there is no trojan program running at console which could grab your password when you would try to login.
-It will kill all programs on given console, thus letting you make sure that the login prompt you see is actually the one from init, not some trojan program.
+sak(k) (Secure Access Key) is useful when you want to be sure there is no trojan program running at the console which could grab your password when you would try to login.
+It will kill all programs on a given console, thus letting you make sure that the login prompt you see is actually the one from init, not some trojan program.